-Time-series changes in catchability are evident for several other fisheries; there is evidence of a general increase in catchability for the baitboat fishery (BB 2) and the purse seine fisheries, particularly the associated sets fishery (PS LS 2, 3, and 5).
+Time-series changes in catchability are evident for several other fisheries; there is evidence of a general increase in catchability for the baitboat fishery (BB 2) and the purse seine free-school and FAD fisheries (PS 2, 3, and 5).
 However, given that the purse-seine effort data are not separated by set type, these trends may partly reflect a shift in the proportion of associated sets in the aggregated purse-seine effort data.